vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/TIU FIELD LIST ADD.md

  property | value
  --- | ---
  Method comment | RESETS/UPDATES THE TMP("TIUFLDXML",$J) GLOBAL
  Leading comment lines | {::nomarkdown}WITH THE STRING PASSED IN "IN".
-IF THE 1ST LINE IS SUBSCRIPTED AS 1, THE PROGRAM CLEARS THE TMP GLOBAL FIRST.
-RETURNS "1" IF THIS CALL WAS SUCCESSFUL, "0" OTHERWISE.{:/}
+IF THE 1ST LINE IS SUBSCRIPTED<br/>AS 1, THE PROGRAM CLEARS THE TMP GLOBAL FIRST.
+RETURNS "1" IF<br/>THIS CALL WAS SUCCESSFUL, "0" OTHERWISE.{:/}

 ### Input Parameters